educrot/SPOCK/docs/source/content/installation.rst

  * the SSO HUB,
  * SNO reduction PC.

+Then follow the procedure:

-If so, the first step is to create a */credentials* folder in */SPOCK/SPOCK/* and add a *password.csv* file in this folder.
+1. the first step is to create a */credentials* folder in */SPOCK/SPOCK/* and add a *password.csv* file in this folder.

+2. the second step is to connect to the Liège VPN to have access to all functions of *SPOCK*

+3. Open `SPOCK_app.ipyn in a jupyter notebook and click on ``run all cells` to check everything ìs working fine.

-Contact Elsa Ducrot or more details (educrot@uliege.be)
+Contact Elsa Ducrot for more details (educrot@uliege.be)